somoradi/git_training/README.md

 That's because you only have read access to the remote repository, not write access --- it is not your repository after all, so why should you be allowed to change it?

 In order to use `git push`, you need a repository with write-access.
-We will create one on Github and add it as a remote repository.
+We will create one on GitHub and add it as a remote repository.
-On the Github page for the repository, you can see a button named *Fork*.
+On the GitHub page for the repository, you can see a button named *Fork*.
-When you click it, Github will create a copy of the repository for your user account.
+When you click it, GitHub will create a copy of the repository for your user account.
 In that forked repository, click on the Clone button and copy the URL.
 Make sure you are in your local repository in the terminal, then enter the following: